0xcert/framework/conventions/86-base-asset-schema.md

 ## Simple Summary

-A digital asset JSON Schema definition.
+A base asset schema definition.

 ## About